Carnap/Carnap-Documentation/doc/systems.md

 to parse them, and how to render formulas when they are displayed by Carnap.

+All sentence letters, predicate symbols, constants, and function symbols (if allowed) take subscripts (e.g., $P_1$).
+Predicate and function symbols also take superscripts (e.g., $P^2$) to indicate arity.
+The parser does not enforce the arity, i.e., the arity is always determined by the number of arguments actually given.

 The systems supported are:

 - [Allen & Hand, *Logic Primer*](#allen-hand-logic-primer)